 Key AWS Elastic Load Balancer metrics you need to monitor

 A month back we announced public Beta monitoring for two new AWS Services - Classic type Elastic Load Balancer (ELB) and Simple Notifications Service (SNS), this included dashboards. alerting and performance reports for some of the most important metrics.
-This post is here to help you understand why continuous monitoring of Elastic load balancer is required.
-Our blog on SNS metrics can be found here.
+This post is here to help you understand why a continuous monitoring of an Elastic load balancer is required.

 With Site24x7 including support for ELB, you can now gather and visualize data for your ELB nodes.
 The ELB metrics you can monitor in Site24x7 include: